fuCtor/mswallet/README.md

     config.middleware.use Rack::PassbookRack

-Mswallet::handler are used by default for update request handle.
+Mswallet::Handler are used by default for update request handle.
 You can set custom class.

     Mswallet.custom_rack_handler  = MyCustomHandler